frappe/erpnext/erpnext/docs/user/manual/en/Glossary of Terms.md

 **Site** - [add definition here]

-**Like** (in Filter to filter list items) - same meaning as "Contains" (i.e you put in term 'SIN' the filter will find Sales Invoices (SINV).
-"Like" has no ability to find misstypoed terms like finding tasks, when searching for 'taks'
+**Like** (in Filter to filter list items) - same meaning as "Contains" (i.e you put in the term 'SIN' the Filter will find Sales Invoices (SINV).
+"Like" has no ability to find misstyped terms though.
+It will not find 'tasks', when searching for 'taks'

 **Filter** - [add definition here]